 Reduce, Reuse, Recycle

 By properly storing and organizing your batteries, you can maintain product safety and avoid buying what you already have.
 Also, battery-powered items that are not being used, do not need to have batteries installed.
 Simply move the unused batteries from one device to another.
 If you must buy new batteries, consider using rechargeable batteries instead.
-More uses out of one battery means less batteries to dispose in the long run.
+More uses out of one battery means fewer batteries to dispose in the long run.

 Tape the ends of the "dead" battery.
 If a metal object touches the two posts of a 9-volt battery, or comes in contact with more than one regular battery, it can cause a short circuit which can make enough heat to start a fire.
 The taped battery can then be stored in a plastic bucket until taken to a recycler or placed in the household trash for disposal.
 If you choose to throw away your used batteries, it is important that you do so in small numbers.
+For more information about recycling batteries, review Take Charge - Recycle Your Batteries! - PUB2967.

 While most standard household batteries can be disposed with household trash, the department recommends taking them to a permanent household hazardous waste collection facility for recycling or disposal.
 Call2Recycle, a non-profit battery recycling program, provides thousands of battery drop-off locations across the United States.
 You can also participate in a collection event hosted by your city, county or solid waste management district.
 You can also search the Missouri Materials Management Directory to find local contractors, vendors and drop-off locations offering recycling and disposal services.